-In this guide I will show you how to manage all the basic functions you will need to manage products in your store.
+In this guide I will show you, the online store owner or user, how to manage all the basic functions you will need to manage products in your store.
 This guide assumes you are using a desktop computer or tablet.
 You can also use your mobile phone to accomplish the exact same tasks but be mindful that the settings and layout will be different.

 You will be provided a link and credentials to log into your store.
 Please keep these details safe.
 Once logged in, navigate to the Product tab, and then select All Products.
 From here you can manage all product related functions.